TadeoCorrea2540/personal-portfolio/README.md

   # Personal Portfolio Landing Page

   This is a code bundle for Personal Portfolio Landing Page.
-The original project is available at https://www.figma.com/design/MXEZO1Wf4hVHjONB0S2UQb/Personal-Portfolio-Landing-Page.

   ## Running the code